 I hope this message finds you well.
 To ensure we are aligned with your career objectives and our team’s goals, I would like to schedule a one-on-one performance review meeting.
 This will be a great opportunity to reflect on your achievements, discuss any challenges, and set objectives for the upcoming quarter.

 Are you available next week?
-I suggest meeting on [Propose a couple of date and time options], but I am flexible and happy to adjust to a time that suits you better.
+I suggest meeting on [Propose a date and time options], but I am flexible and I can adjust to a time that suits you better.
 Please let me know what works for you.

 Looking forward to our discussion and planning for your continued success.